sbrydon/oauthserver/README.md

 # oauthserver

-OAuth (client_credentials) server built with Spring Boot
+OAuth server built with Spring Boot

 * `spring-boot-starter-security` for registering and logging in